SEUNAGBEYE/More-Recipes/README.md

     * Add a recipe
     * View or modify the recipe he/she added
     * Delete the recipe he/she added
-    * Retrieve recipes from the catalog
+    * Retrieve recipes from the app
-    * Modify a recipe in the catalog, including upvoting, downvoting, favoriting e.t.c
+    * Modify a recipe in the app,
-    * Delete a recipe from the catalog
+    * Delete a recipe from the app
-    * Retrieve favorited recipes from the catalog
+    * Retrieve favorited recipes from the app
     * Add a review for a recipe
     * Retrieve recipes with the most upvotes